Weaning off formula can be one of the most difficult things a mother has to face, not only for the baby but also for herself.

 You may also notice that baby may just be nursing for comfort, by suckling but not trying to get milk (1).

 Some babies may be content to remain on the bottle or breast and will not show these signs.
-If that is the case, it’s up to you to decide when to start introducing foods.
+If that is the case, it’s up to you to decide when to start weaning them off formula and introducing foods.

 Any concerns that arise as a result of a child seeming disinterested in eating solid foods should be discussed with a pediatrician.